rexresearch

 localized states which do not have a well-defined momentum.

-[0060] It is possible to achieve large amplitudes localized at the
+[0060] It is possible to achieve large amplitudes localized at

-possible.
+region are possible.

-[0061] If the intensity of electromagnetic radiation in the defect
+[0061] If the intensity of electromagnetic radiation in the

-state.
-In this case, as the frequency of the light in the defect
+the defect state.
+In this case, as the frequency of the light in

-the system, this light will be able to escape the shock front and
+allowed modes of the system, this light will be able to escape

-propagate away.
+the shock front and propagate away.

 [0062] In addition to large frequency changes and bandwidth